milovanderlinden/blackarch-site/_posts/2016-08-30-iso-released.md

 * Bugfix: strap.sh
 * include linux kernel 4.7.2
 * updated installer
-* updated all blackarch tools
+* updated all blackarch packages
 * updated all system packages

 We wish to thank all BlackArch users, mirrors, and supporters.
 Thanks for your help.